enasequence/ena-browser-documentation/browser/search/advanced.rst

 =======================

 This feature allows you to download all the results from your search in the format of a JSON or TSV file.
 Any data filters set by you will apply here.
-If you specified to return the full set, you can download all the results here.
+These links will only download the first 100 000 results.

 Download associated data files
 ==============================